studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## Web Server Configuration

 - Place your production files from `dist` directory on your web server, or set this directory as the root.
-- Configure your web server to redirect all URL requests to the `index.html` file, unless the requested file or directory physically exists on the server.
+- Configure your web server to redirect all URL requests to the `index.php` file, unless the requested file or directory physically exists on the server.

 For example, on Apache, we add this in the `.htaccess`:
 ```